Lancetnik/FastDepends/docs/docs/index.md

 FastDepends - FastAPI Dependency Injection system extracted from FastAPI and cleared of all HTTP logic.
-This is a small library which provides you with the ability to use lovely Fastapi interfaces in your own projects or tools.
+This is a small library which provides you with the ability to use lovely FastAPI interfaces in your own projects or tools.

 Thanks to [*fastapi*](https://fastapi.tiangolo.com/) and [*pydantic*](https://docs.pydantic.dev/) projects for this greate functionality.
-This package is just a small change of the original Fastapi sources to provide DI functionality in a pyre-Python way.
+This package is just a small change of the original FastAPI sources to provide DI functionality in a pyre-Python way.

 Async and sync modes are both supported.

+## For why?

+This project should be extreamly helpfull to boost your not-**FastAPI** applications (even **Flask**, I know that u like some legacy).

+Also the project can be a core of your own framework for anything.
+Actually, it was build for my another project - [**Propan**](https://github.com/Lancetnik/Propan), check it to see full-featured **FastDepends** usage example.

 ## Installation